ariatemplates/usermanual/src/latest/appendices/form_submissions.md

 *Remove the IFrame, and reset the target attribute of the form:''

 ### API
-A method is available to use the new IFrame transport, <code>aria.core.IO.asyncFormSubmit</code>.
+A method is available to use the new IFrame transport, `aria.core.IO.asyncFormSubmit`.

 The user will need to define one or more of the following:
 * FormId is the ID used in the HTML form object (if passing a form object then FormId is not necessary).
 * HTML form object containing the inputs to be used in the form submission (if passing a formId then no form object is necessary).
-* URL to post the form to (optional - can be specified in the action attribute of the form or separately as a URL paramter of the <code>asyncFormSubmit</code> call.
+* URL to post the form to (optional - can be specified in the action attribute of the form or separately as a URL paramter of the `asyncFormSubmit` call.
 Note if the URL parameter is used then this will override any action attribute defined within the form).
 * Method to use for the request (optional - can be specified in the HTML form object but if it is passed in using the method parameter then this value will override the forms method attribute).
 * Callback to be used when returning a response for the request.